 9. In national/international regulations and standards, different definitions of propulsion system and powertrain can be found.
 Understanding the propulsion system as the combination of the energy storage system, the energy supply system and the powertrain mainly follows the approach of International Organization for Standardization (ISO) standards and national Chinese standards.

 10. It was herewith decided to define the powertrain as the part of the vehicle containing the propulsion energy storage system, the propulsion energy converter and the drivetrain, which provides directly or indirectly the mechanical energy at the wheels for the purpose of vehicle propulsion.
 The main reason for introducing this powertrain concept was to simplify the definitions, to avoid unnecessary hierarchical levels and to clarify what is actually meant with this expression, as it is regularly used in various existing UN Regulations and UN global technical regulations but, at the same time, perceived differently by various stakeholders and authorities.
+For non-road mobile machinery, the powertrain and any of its constitutive parts referred to in the definitions may have other purposes than propulsion.

 11. Key elements of such powertrain concept are: